tophat/getting-started/project-owners-and-responsibilities.md

 ## Benefits
+- You work on something you are passionate about
+- You are contributing to the global tech community
-- You are the deciding factor for choices, i.e. you choose the project direction (with the best intentions for the community)
+- You choose the project direction (with the best intentions for the community)